garimasinghdev/tht-bunnings-sizzling-hot-products/README.md

 [*_This is Work in progress_*]

 Bunnings will be launching a new page to allow customers to see the list of sizzling-hot products.
 We want you to write the business logic to determine which products to display

 * Top product per day
 * Top product for last 3 days - **Assume today's date is 21/07/2021**

 Write a program which finds the top product based on the following rules:

 * Multiple orders of the same product for the same customer on the same day are **not** considered
 * Cancelled orders should not be accounted
-* If multiple products have equal sales, select alphabetically first only e.g. If a "Hammer" and "BBQ" had similar sales you choose "BBQ"
+* If multiple products have equal sales, select alphabetically first only.
+  Example If a "Hammer" and "BBQ" had similar sales you choose "BBQ"

 Sample Input Files